 Interestingly, the Asia tech scene is rapidly developing.
 According to knowledgeable observers, the Asia-Pacific region, as well as China, is taking over the mantle from the U.S. of home to disruptive innovations.
-Notably, the region is reported one of the highest venture capital activities in the recent past.
+Notably, the region is reported as one of the highest venture capital activities in the recent past.
 The observers go on to note that Asia currently hosts more billion-dollar unicorns than America.
 As such, it is easy to determine why LIH chose Singapore for a starting point.

 Lufthansa is leading the M&A front in the sector

 When Lufthansa first announced the decision to expand to Asia, Carsten Spohr, Chairman of Deutsche Lufthansa AG said they wanted “to learn from the developments in Asia.”
 Therefore, entering the space this early will enable them to stay ahead of competition concerning digitization.